veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-content.md

-{
-  "name" : "card-content",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "Card-content is a container which is intended for block of text.”, "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"
-}

-## Guide:
 ### Overview:
 A card content is a container in which a paragraph or text can be put inside.
 It is basically intended for block of text but it can contain other components also such as card-title,card-subtitle,card-image etc.
 ##### Usage: